Ndanema98/Grocery_Galore/README.md

    - Gitpod
      - The programme used to code my website.
    - Github
      - Allowed me to store my repository and files pushed from Gitpod.
-   - Fontawesome
-     - Used to display icons to make my website more visually appealing.
    - Chrome developer tools
      - Allowed me to troubleshoot and edit my code.